kaifsindhi/react-portfolio/README.md

 ## Portfolio

 You can view my portfolio via navigating to my <a href="https://kaifsindhi.com/">website</a> or typing <i>npm start</i> in the root of this project's directory.
-It is currently not very impressive but I am currently working on it!
+It is currently not very impressive but I am working on it!

 ### Technologies
 <ul>